sib-swiss/containers-introduction-training/docs/course_material/day2/2_introduction_snakemake.md

     ```

     By default, Snakemake only runs a job if:

     * A target file explicitly requested in the `snakemake` command is missing
-    * An intermediate file is missing and is required produce a target file
+    * An intermediate file is missing and is required to produce a target file
-    * It notices input files newer than output files, based on file modification dates.
+    * It detects when input files that have been modified more recently than output files, based on their modification dates.
 In this case, Snakemake will generate again the existing outputs.

     We can change this behaviour and force the re-run of a specific target by using the `-f` option: `snakemake --cores 1 -f results/first_step.txt` or force recreate ALL the outputs of the workflow using the `-F` option: `snakemake --cores 1 -F`.
 In practice, we can also alter Snakemake (re-)run policy, but we will not cover this topic in the course (see [--rerun-triggers option](https://snakemake.readthedocs.io/en/stable/executing/cli.html) in Snakemake's CLI help and [this git issue](https://github.com/snakemake/snakemake/issues/1694) for more information).